DIRACGrid/diracx/docs/TESTING.md

 * run the integration tests (against the demo) in a single job

 For the unit test, we start with a crude conda environment, and do pip install of the package.
+Note: `diracx-logic` does not contain any unit tests, developers are expected to run tests from `diracx-routers`.

 For the integration tests, we always use the [services|tasks|client] dev image and do a pip install directly with ``--no-deps``.